rnd-team-dev/plotoptix/README.rst

 Examples
 --------

 Looking at examples is the best way to get started and explore PlotOptiX features.
-Have look at the `readme and sample codes here <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__.
+Have a look at the `readme and sample codes here <https://github.com/rnd-team-dev/plotoptix/tree/master/examples>`__.